The historic rituals and continuing daily pleasure of perfume.

 As the smoke rose skywards, it was believed these scented offerings conveyed messages and appeased the gods.
 Archaeologists have uncovered earthen pots containing scented unguents their bodies were embalmed in, scientific tests revealing a little bottle of perfume in Tutankhamun’s tomb contained coconut oil and frankincense.
 At Edfu, there’s even a still-intact room dedicated to fragrance, with recipes for ointments, perfumes and fragrant potions depicted in hieroglyphics on the wall.
 These perfumes were no mere afterthought, but literally a balm for the soul, ensuring a safe progression to the afterlife.

-The very first the world’s first recorded perfumer was a woman named Tapputi, whose existence we know about from a 1200BC cuneiform tablet found in Babylonian Mesopotamia (now known as Iraq).
+The world’s first recorded perfumer was a woman named Tapputi, whose existence we know about from a 1200BC cuneiform tablet found in Babylonian Mesopotamia (now known as Iraq).
 She’s described as a chemist and fragrance maker for the royal court, whose professional title was ‘Belatikallim’, a high-ranking political role that included overseeing the entire Mesopotamian palace.

 How to incorporate fragrant rituals into your everyday life: